 Anthony I. Riccio, MD

-Dr. Anthony Riccio is a Staff Orthopedic Surgeon at Texas Scottish Rite Hospital for Children in Dallas, Texas, an Associate Professor of Orthopedic Surgery at University Texas Southwestern Medical Center and an Adjunct Associate Professor of Surgery at the Uniformed Services School of Health Sciences.
-He specializes in pediatric orthopedic traumatology, pediatric and adolescent foot deformity, and lower extremity deformity.
+Dr. Anthony Riccio is the Director of Orthopedic Education and Director of the Center of Excellence in Foot and Ankle Deformity at Texas Scottish Rite Hospital for Children in Dallas, Texas.
+He is a Professor of Orthopedic Surgery at University Texas Southwestern Medical Center and an Adjunct Associate Professor of Surgery at the Uniformed Services School of Health Sciences.
+Dr. Riccio specializes in pediatric orthopedic traumatology, pediatric and adolescent foot deformity, and lower extremity deformity.
 His research interests include pediatric trauma, pediatric foot conditions, and orthopedic education.

 Kathleen D. Rickert, MD